harrismichael2095/COP4700-TeamProject/README.md

 operations/constraints, ER-model, the relational model, normalization, implementation, indexing, enforcing general constraints (e.g., triggers), etc.
 2. The database must include at least 5 relational tables.
 3. The application must have a browser-based interface and can be deployed on Internet.
-Moreover, the application should have a professional-looking interface that is user- friendly.
+(LocalHost is fine) Moreover, the application should have a professional-looking interface that is user- friendly.
 4. The website and database must be able to support multiple concurrent users.